Szimonetta/Filmvadasz/README.md

 # Filmvadasz
-This is a copy of a web page.
+I recreated the web page from scratch.
 The original web page is filmvadasz.org.

 # Built with
 - HTML